tristanguigue/angular-dynamic-layout/README.md

+[This project is looking for a collaborator to take over development as I no longer have the ressources to do so.
+If you have interested please let me know thanks ]

 # What is this?

 angular-dynamic-layout is an AngularJS dynamic grid layout.
 It is inspired from the successfull jQuery [isotope](http://isotope.metafizzy.co/) library and its underlying [masonry](http://masonry.desandro.com/) layout.